 Drivers Must Complete Rolling IID Retests

-You don’t only use your IID when starting your vehicle in California.
+You do not only use your IID when starting your vehicle in California.
 You will also have to perform tests while driving.
 You will receive a prior warning before a test is due.
-Note that you must complete all tests to comply with California’s regulations on IID usage.
+You must complete all tests to comply with California’s regulations on IID usage.

 Drivers can be accused of bypassing their IID if they: